 It's nothing we haven't seen or devoured before.
 But something about Chew makes us feel like it is.
 They've toed the line of exposed brick walls and industrial lighting, and a plant box in the centre of the breaks up the surprisingly vast space with a bit of foliage, but white enamel plates upon shiny green tiled tables are convincing enough that they've somehow done this scene better.

-In the never-ending battle of fries versus thick-cut chips, Chew offers shoestring ($3.50), with the choice of parmesan or chilli dust as a seasoning.
-They also do two lighter, vegetarian burgers such as the Mexican-style Vego with a black bean and quinoa pattie ($12), if you're so inclined.
+In the never-ending battle of fries versus thick-cut chips, Chew offers shoestring ($4), with the choice of parmesan or chilli dust as a seasoning.
+They also do three lighter, vegetarian burgers such as the Magic Mushroom with a crumbed and fried mushroom and gaucamole ($15), if you're so inclined.